 Stoeckle’s work is characterized by strategic partnerships with clinicians, policymakers, community members, and end users, leading to products that are both learner centered and research based.
 Her work has been funded by the U.S. Agency for International Development, the Centers for Disease Control and Prevention, the U.S. Veterans Administration, and Hewlett-Packard and has received national recognition and awards for excellence in innovation and sustainable systems change.

-Stoeckle co-chairs the EDC Technology Steering Committee and co-authored, with EDC’s CTO, the EDC Technology Strategy Plan.
-She is a graduate of Stanford University and was a Sage Fellow at Cornell University.
+Stoeckle received a BA from Stanford University and was a Sage Fellow at Cornell University.

 “Digital health tools that allow patients to self-monitor and manage symptoms in between clinician visits have the potential to transform health care.”

 These free online training courses are designed to help entrepreneurs learn what they need to know to establish and grow a business.
 Users learn at their own pace in their own time.